Understanding the Strengthening Canada's Immigration System and Borders Act

 Financial crimes are not victimless.
 Money laundering supports and perpetuates crimes such as human trafficking, fentanyl trafficking, and other illicit drug trafficking, as well as fraud, theft, and other economic crimes.
 Terrorist financing wreaks havoc on communities at home and around the world.

-To disrupt illicit finance and combat transnational organized crime, new tools are needed to keep pace with increasingly sophisticated criminal threats and techniques.
+To disrupt illicit finance and combat transnational organized crime, new tools were introduced to keep pace with increasingly sophisticated criminal threats and techniques.

 Anti-money laundering and anti-terrorist financing: Supervision, compliance, and enforcement